Where is the most biodiverse place on the planet?

 After several days of this, I returned to the hotel one evening, and reception informed me that USFQ had called.
 My transport to Tiputini was arranged.

 Due to my delay and problems in scheduling transport, I would have to travel to the Biodiversity Station at night.
 My first reaction was shock, but I figured I was in good hands with USFQ, and there was a full moon and clear sky.
-I began to look forward to the trip.

 It was a long night, traveling by jeep, by boat, and on foot.
 First we traveled several hours downstream on the Napo River to the village of Pompeya and the entrance of an oil operation.